UltraEngine/Documentation/CPP/Terrain_AddMeshLayer.md

 ## Returns

-Returns a new mesh layer object.
+Returns a new mesh layer object with one variation using the specified model.